 - Attempts to stop drinking often result in failure

 - Experiencing withdrawal symptoms once consumption of alcohol ceases

 Women have particular complications when dealing with alcohol use disorders and pregnancy.
 In fact, over consumption of alcohol may affect one’s ability to become pregnant.
 Drinking can lead to infertility for both men and women- but drinking specifically makes women less fertile.
 Ovulation may be adversely affected or stop entirely without alcohol addiction treatment.

 Drinking may cause early menopause in women.
-In fact, women who drink excessively tend to age faster, and this reflects in their physical and aesthetic appearance; aging women tend to look ten years older than they actually are.
+In fact, women who drink excessively tend to age faster, and this reflects in their physical and aesthetic appearance.

 Women who are attempting to conceive should avoid drinking alcohol at all.
 As the delicate reproductive hormones which control fertility are directly impacted by alcohol.
 Miscarriage is often common among women who drink.
 Additionally, if one drinks while pregnant, neonatal abstinence syndrome (NAS) should be expected; infants with NAS will experience withdrawal symptoms.
 Infants may develop life altering conditions as a result of exposure to alcohol in the womb.

 Gender specific alcohol addiction treatment may have a more pointed effect on those suffering from alcohol use disorders.
 Selecting a female alcohol addiction rehab center is important to guarantee the best treatment available.
 Harbor Village provides personalized treatment programs which are entirely catered to individual clients.
 Opting in for the full spectrum of alcohol addiction treatment, women with alcohol use disorders enjoy comfortable alcohol detox, residential inpatient treatment, and exceptional outpatient rehabilitation.